Crystallization: Secondary nucleation

 Secondary nucleation is the formation of nuclei attributable to the influence of the existing microscopic crystals in the magma.
-Simply put, secondary nucleation is when crystal growth is initiated with contact of other existing crystals or "seeds".
+More simply put, secondary nucleation is when crystal growth is initiated with contact of other existing crystals or "seeds".
 The first type of known secondary crystallization is attributable to fluid shear, the other due to collisions between already existing crystals with either a solid surface of the crystallizer or with other crystals themselves.
 Fluid-shear nucleation occurs when liquid travels across a crystal at a high speed, sweeping away nuclei that would otherwise be incorporated into a crystal, causing the swept-away nuclei to become new crystals.
 Contact nucleation has been found to be the most effective and common method for nucleation.
 The benefits include the following: